drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Bioisosteric Replacements: Diazepam
 *[Bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.

-Clobazam was designed by replacing the imino group of diazepam by the isosteric amide equivalent.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/bioisosteric-replacements-diazepam-7cc699f2'><i class='fa fa-play' aria-hidden='true'></i></button>Clobazam was designed by replacing the imino group of diazepam by the isosteric amide equivalent.
 The two molecules have similar molecular geometries and lipophilicity.
 Like diazepam, clobazam is an anxiolytic drug.
 *[f diaz]: Food and Drug Administration.
 Agency in the USA responsible for safety regulations.